News and Updates

-- Workday, the software replacing Penn State’s existing human resources and payroll systems, is scheduled to go-live in June – now less than 3 months away.
+- Workday, the software replacing Penn State’s existing human resources and payroll systems, has a new go-live date of December 10th, 2017.

-- The scope of the project includes Human Resources, Payroll, Benefits, Time-Tracking, Recruitment, and Talent Management.
+- As you know, the scope of the project includes Human Resources, Payroll, Benefits, Time-Tracking, Recruitment, and Talent Management.
 Recruitment will go-live in a second wave.

 - All faculty, staff, technical service and student employees at all colleges, campuses, and administrative units will become users of this system, with the exception of Hershey Medical Center and Pennsylvania College of Technology.

-- A key area of focus by the project over the past months has been testing.
-Multiple cycles of testing have been completed, and the team will continue testing activities till deployment begins.
+- A key area of focus by the project will continue to be testing.
+Multiple cycles of testing have been completed, and the team will continue testing activities until deployment activities begin.

-- In April, we will also begin a very exciting phase of the project known as User Engagement Testing (UET).
+- In Fall, we will begin an important phase of the project, the User Engagement Testing (UET).
 We will invite end users from across the Commonwealth to test real-life transactions in the system.

 Training, Communications & Faculty Engagement

-- Workday training will start being delivered in May.
-The project training team is currently wrapping up the development of courses that were outlined for the training curriculums.
+- Workday training will start being delivered in October.
 The courses are a mix of instructor-led, both in person and on the web, as well as web-based, self-paced training.

-- The WorkLion Ambassadors, made up of HR Strategic Partners and University Financial Officers, continue to deliver key messages to faculty and other employees.
-Last month focused on timekeeping in the system.
-Faculty will not need to log hours worked unless they are in ARL or the Libraries, which treat time a bit differently, as you know.
+- Faculty will not need to log hours worked unless they are in ARL or the Libraries, which treat time a bit differently, as you know.
 If a faculty person is a “manager,” they will be asked to approve time worked submissions or time off requests from employees who are required to submit time records, or they can “delegate” that to someone else in their unit.